What1s1ove/bs-content-challenge/business-comes-and-says-we-need-to-rewrite-everything-from-node-to-deno/business-comes-and-says-we-need-to-rewrite-everything-from-node-to-deno.md

 Two questions immediately arise: what is `dependencies.ts` and why do we use a link to import packages?

-Let's start at the end.
+Let's start from the end.
 Two reasons that Ryan talked about in his [presentation](https://www.youtube.com/watch?v=M3BM9TB-8yA&t=1369s) and that he tried to fix this in Deno are `node_modules` and `package.json`.

 Why:

 - `package.json`:
-  - Allow Nod's `require()` to inspect package.json files for "main";
+  - Allow Node's `require()` to inspect package.json files for "main";
   - Included NPM in the Node distribution, which much made it the defacto standard;
   - It's unfortunate that there is centralized (privately controlled even) repository for modules;
   - Allowing `package.json` gave rise to the concept of a "module" as a directory of files;